 Attorney for Reckless Driving in West Des Moines, Iowa

 Iowa has stringent laws to deter people from driving recklessly.
 A reckless driving charge could lead to jail time and expensive fines.
 Additionally, your premiums could skyrocket if you’re convicted.
 If you or someone you know has been charged with reckless driving, it’s crucial you gain legal representation.

 Contact McCarthy & Hamrock, P.C. to speak to a skilled attorney.
-We have years of experienced with defending people from traffic offenses, including reckless driving.
+We have years of experience with defending people from traffic offenses, including reckless driving.
 Visit our office today to discuss your charges.
 Call (515) 279-9700 now to set up a free consultation today.
 McCarthy & Hamrock, P.C. accepts clients throughout the Polk County area including Ankeny, West Des Moines, Alleman and Pleasant Hill.

 Overview of Reckless Driving in Iowa

 - Will My License Be Suspended for Recklessly Driving?

 It’s important you make quick and reasonable decisions when driving a motor vehicle.
 In some cases, it’s helpful to be somewhat aggressive to avoid an oncoming accident.
 However, you might be taking it too far as an assertive driver.
 A 2009 study by the American Automobile Association (AAA) identified behaviors associated with reckless driving, which include:

 - Improper or fanatic lane changes;

 - Driving on the sidewalk or any other unauthorized terrain;

 - Not obeying traffic signs, officers, or control devices;